STUDENTS Policy

 Pursuant to 29 U.S.C.

-the illegal use of alcohol or drugs is not considered a student with a
+in the illegal use of alcohol or drugs is not considered a student with a disability

-disability under those laws and the District, may take disciplinary action – to
+under those laws and the District, may take disciplinary action – to the same

-the same extent that disciplinary action is taken against nondisabled students
+extent that disciplinary action is taken against nondisabled students – in

-– in relation to that use or possession of alcohol or drugs.
-In such cases, the
+relation to that use or possession of alcohol or drugs.
+In such cases, the due

-due process procedures contained in the Section 504 regulations will not apply
+process procedures contained in the Section 504 regulations will not apply to

 identified as disabled under the Individuals with Disabilities Education Act.